rashmidesai09/Data-Analysis-Projects/README.md

 This folder has project details of Data Analysis performed in Microsoft Excel

 ## Data Analysis with Python Pandas
-This folder has details of Rewards credit card data analysis done using Python pandas
+This folder has details of Rewards credit card data analysis and NBA games done using Python pandas

 ## Power BI
 This folder has details of sales data insights created using Power BI